 2. Apply for A No-Fee Membership Rewards Earning Card Before Cancelling

-Another great strategy to keep your points is to sign-up for a different credit card with no annual fee that earns AMEX Membership Rewards points, like the AMEX EveryDay® Credit Card from American Express.
+Another great strategy to keep your points is to apply for a different credit card with no annual fee that earns AMEX Membership Rewards points, like the AMEX EveryDay® Credit Card from American Express.

 - 1 AMEX Membership Rewards point per $1 on other purchases